WBOR-91-1-FM/wbor-endec/README.md

 make dev-setup

 # Edit config.json and secrets.json with your configuration
-# (config.json.example will be copied to config.json by dev-setup)
+# (config.json template will be created by dev-setup)

 # Run the application
 make run